sinneb/esp32-hvcc/README.md

 ![wire soldered to ssop chip](https://raw.githubusercontent.com/sinneb/esp32-hvcc/master/proto2.jpg)

+But, unfortunately, the DC performance of the WM8731 is indeed poor.
+I tried routing the output of the WM8731 back into the MCP3208 to measure offset on startup but those reading were to unpredictable (distortion on the board?
+Effective bitrate of the ADC?).
+Anyways, the plan now is to keep one of the WM8731 for audio related duties (both working in hardware and software (I2S)).

 # ESP32-DevKitC & hvcc

 This repo demonstrates a single file solution for running [hvcc](https://github.com/enzienaudio/hvcc) sources on the [ESP32-devkitc](https://docs.espressif.com/projects/esp-idf/en/latest/hw-reference/get-started-devkitc.html), inspired by the [Faust ESP32 architecture example](https://faust.grame.fr/doc/tutorials/#dsp-on-the-esp32-with-faust).
 The hvcc compiler leverages the use of (a subset of) puredata operators on the cheap and fast esp32 uprocessor.
 The ESP32-devkitc combined with dual WM8731 CODECs and an 8 port MCP3208 ADC provides a complete and available audio development platform with a very reasonable pricetag.
 UI provided via 3 buttons and 4 leds.